CloakerSmoker/Relax-Language/docs/docs/details.md

 A good old fashioned [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) that handles everything but expressions.

-Expressions are handled by a somewhat seperate [shunting yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) parser, which works with `Constants.ahk` to get operator precendence/associativity.
+Expressions are handled by a somewhat separate [shunting yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) parser, which works with `Constants.ahk` to get operator precedence/associativity.

 All kinds of functions `inline/define/dllimport` are stored inside of the `.CurrentProgram.Functions` object, which is why you can call a `DllImport` function just like any other, since they are treated nearly exactly the same.